 Using Galaxy Note 9 Blood Pressure Measurement Feature

-My BP Lab is just available in the USA and a few other countries.
-Users of other countries need to sideload this by downloading the apk file.
+My BP Lab is just available in the USA, India, and a few other countries.
+Users of other countries need to sideload this by downloading the .apk file.
 After downloading and installing, we need to sign up before using the app.
 Signing up requires personal information and some verification using email.
 At first, it asks to enter the baseline reading of the user’s blood pressure for calibration.

 Users can feed data from their physical measurement devices such as a Sphygmomanometer or simply cuffs.
 However, most of us have the knowledge that normal reading is 120/80.
 So we can input that as well.
 Actually, correct reading for healthy humans is a very complex topic but it is a general reading for a healthy person.
 So we just use 120/80.
 Some healthy people may also have different BP in a normal state.
 In that case, do use calibration using a physical cuff.
 Do note that BP changes with age.